 Cutty Sark

-If you want to explore further, head for Greenwich Park where the Royal Observatory, Greenwich Mean Time, Prime Meridian, and Planetarium are located.
-The Queen’s House and National Maritime Museum at on the edge of the Park.
+If you want to explore further, head for Greenwich Park, where the Royal Observatory, Greenwich Mean Time, Prime Meridian, and Planetarium are located.
+The Queen’s House and National Maritime Museum are on the edge of the Park.
 Greenwich Market is great for shops and street food and is set within a World Heritage site.
 The Market is open seven days a week from 10 am until 5.30 pm.
-There are plenty of restaurants and pubs dotted around so you can enjoy some refreshments before you head home.
+Many restaurants and pubs are dotted around, so you can enjoy refreshments before heading home.
 Read my Ten Things To Do In Greenwich List.
-For more pictures of Greenwich visit my Love Greenwich London Pinterest Board.